 As we previously mentioned, dopamine is a neurotransmitter or chemical that’s released in the brain and makes the individual feel good.
 Produced by nerve cells at the center of the brain, dopamine allows nerve cells to send messages to each other.
 Dopamine is responsible for allowing us to feel pleasure, satisfaction, reward, and motivation, as well as the regulation of functions like sleep and metabolism.

 The release of dopamine in the brain is triggered by pleasurable activities, such as eating delicious food, having sex, spending time with loved ones, and certain substances.
 We tend to enjoy doing things that release dopamine, mainly because this chemical is what makes them pleasurable.
-Unfortunately, alcohol and drugs can cause a surge in dopamine, as well, which is partly why people become addicted to them.
+Unfortunately, alcohol and drugs can cause a surge in dopamine, as well, which contributes to why people become addicted to them.

 How Do Drugs Affect Dopamine?